8 Fun Cozumel Facts That’ll Make You Want to Visit ASAP

 THE TRAVESIA SAGRADA

-Before the pandemic every year the parks of the Xcaret group organize a competition as part of their marketing strategy where more than a hundred people raw on replicas of the ancient canoes from Xela to Cozumel and back the following day.
-It’s a very tough physical challenge for which they seriously train for 4 months.
-I have heard that a few women who believed in the fertility goddess legend took part in the competition with the only purpose to get pregnant and it happened.
+Every year, the parks of the Xcaret group organize a competition as part of their marketing strategy.
+More than a hundred people rowed on replicas of ancient canoes from Xela to Cozumel and back the following day.

 A MECCA FOR PRO SURFERS